JamesAndersonTistel/emacs_helpers/README.md

 # emacs_helpers
-a disorganiszed set of elisp code that I find useful
+a disorganiszed set of elisp code that I find useful.
+I have not been putting much into github for the simple fact that I have been working professionally and not had the time.

 ## jea-password-generate